Oil and gas: Protect petroleum workers from radioactive material with personal dosimeter

 Non-destructive testing (NDT) is a set of X-ray techniques and tools used to assess the properties of materials, components or systems, without causing damage.
 These techniques are widely used in the oil & gas industry for X-ray inspection of welds on pipelines and storage tanks.
 Non-destructive testing (NDT) and industrial radiography using X-ray equipment involve the use of radioactive elements such as cobalt-60 or cesium-137 to search for defects in pipelines.

-Overall, radioactive sources have become increasingly important in the oil and gas industry as they offer an efficient and cost-effective means of detection and quality control.
+Overall, radioactive sources have become increasingly important in the oil and gas industry, offering a cost-effective means of detection and quality control.

-In addition, the oil and gas industry extensively uses radioactive materials, sealed sources, and radiation generators that produce radioactive waste.
-This results in the production of various solid and liquid wastes, contaminated items, and decontamination wastes containing naturally occurring radioactive material (NORM).
+In addition, the oil and gas industry makes extensive use of radioactive elements, sealed sources and radiation generators that generate radioactive waste.
+This results in the production of various solid and liquid wastes, contaminated articles and decontamination wastes containing naturally occurring radioactive materials (NORM).

 To ensure the safety of oil & gas employees and the public, strict regulations must be followed.
 The Radiation Protection Competent Person (RCP) program can provide advice and guidance on the best means of protecting workers from radioactivity.

-How to protect oil and gas workers from ionizing radiation?
+How to protect oil and gas workers from radioactivity?

 There are 3 ways to protect oil and gas workers from ionizing emissions.